 - After all, focussing helps to explore one's own goals: After a while, you will notice that there are always similar things in the recordings that make you happy and content.
 This helps to recognize what is valuable in one's life.

 What helps me to have a good day?

-The basic principle of the Gratitude Diary is the question: "What helps me to have a good day?"
-Behind this is the following thought: The energy that is available to a person depends to a large extent on their own feelings and mood , Through observation and self-knowledge, it is possible to "let go" of certain feelings faster or to avoid certain moods from the outset.
+The basic principle of the gratitude diary is the question: “What helps me to have a good day?”
+This is based on the following thought: The energy that is available to a person also depends to a large extent on their own feelings and mood.
+Through observation and self-knowledge it can be possible to “let go” of certain feelings faster or to avoid certain moods from the start.

 - First, you have to watch yourself for a while.
 Write down for a few days when you discover which moods.
 Either write it down for an hour or write down certain impressions when you appear, such as euphoria or sympathy, or even negatives such as carelessness or anger.